conservationtechlab/scrubcam/README.md

 #### Run installation script

 Navigate to inside of the local copy of the scrubcam code repository and run the install script:

     cd scrubcam
-    ./install.sh

-#### PyCoral Packages Dependency
+    ./install_on_pi.sh

+Note: this install script is intended for installing on a Pi.
+If you are installing on your regular computer to access some of the ScrubCam tools that are useful there, we should probably make an install script for you.
+In the meantime the main thing you want to do is:

+    pip install .

+### PyCoral Dependencies

-Scrubcam uses the Google Coral USB Accelerator and the associated packages to interface with this hardware cannot be installed with pip and there installation is not currently included in the install script.
+Scrubcam uses the Google Coral USB Accelerator and the associated packages to interface with this hardware cannot be installed with pip and their installation is not currently included in the install script.

+#### Install PyCoral Package

 To set up the Coral, follow the directions at the project's website:

 https://coral.ai/docs/accelerator/get-started/

+#### Link PyCoral packages into virtual environment

-Then to be able to access these packages from within your virtual environment you must create symlinks within the virtual environment files to where they are located.
+To be able to access the PyCoral packages from within your virtual environment you must create symlinks within the virtual environment files to where they are located.